DFINITY-Education/data-structures/module-1.md

-# Data Structures on the Internet Computer
+# Module 1: Data Structures on the Internet Computer

 ## Outline